ctrokid/AsianDomination-CSSE374/README.md

 ##Instruction of Running Code:
 ---
 Under resource, by edting the config file, user can choose the specific file, packages, classes, output path, and phases.
+The application can be ran in DesignParser.